Ralph Puckett: Hill 205

-On November 25, 1950, Puckett and his company captured and held Hill 205, a strategic point overlooking the Chongchon River.
-Initially, they had to brace for attack from all sides, as the company of only 51 strong was over a mile from the nearest friendly unit and vulnerable to being completely surrounded.
-Earlier in the evening, Puckett had coordinated a series of increasingly more dangerous fire missions with the artillery, in order for the Rangers to have artillery support to rapidly adjust to new attacks.
+On November 25, 1950, Puckett and his company captured Hill 205, a strategic point overlooking the Chongchon River, as part of the Battle of the Ch'ongch'on River.
+Puckett led the Rangers during the attack, shouted words of encouragement and got supporting fire from the closest tank.
+When a platoon was pinned down, he ran across an open area three times to draw enemy fire, which allowed the Rangers to locate and destroy the enemy positions and to seize Hill 205.
+After capturing the hill, the Ranger company was over a mile from the nearest friendly unit.
+Puckett coordinated artillery support prior to the Chinese counterattack.

-At 10pm, the Chinese began their attack by firing a mortar salvo against Puckett and his Rangers.
-Six waves of Chinese forces assaulted the hill for the next four and a half hours.
-Several times, Puckett was forced to call in artillery fire "danger close", placing the Rangers within the danger radius of the friendly artillery.
-During the course of the battle, he was wounded several times, once by grenade fragments and then twice more when two mortars landed in his fox hole.
-After his wounds rendered him barely conscious, Puckett ordered his Rangers to leave him behind and abandon the position.
-Two of Puckett's Rangers, Privates First Class David L. Pollock and Billy G. Walls, ignored his orders and initially carried him and subsequently dragged him down the hill as they received ineffective small arms fire.
-Puckett was medically evacuated from the hill and would be hospitalized for a year due to the wounds he suffered that night.
+At 10pm, the Chinese began their attack by firing a mortar salvo against the Rangers.
+Six waves of Chinese forces assaulted the hill, with the first five waves attacking the hill for four hours.
+The Rangers were outnumbered 10-to-1.
+Several times, Puckett was forced to call in "danger close" artillery fire.
+During the sixth assault, the Rangers were overrun in hand-to-hand combat.
+There was a lack of artillery support due to Chinese attacks throughout the American lines.
+Puckett, who had previously suffered a thigh wound, incurred several wounds to his feet, buttocks, and an arm when two mortars landed in his fox hole.
+After his wounds immobilized him, Puckett ordered his Rangers to leave him behind and abandon the position.
+Two of the Rangers, David Pollock and Billy Walls, ignored his orders, shot three Chinese soldiers who were yards from Puckett's fox hole, and evacuated Puckett from the hill.
+After he was evacuated, Puckett was able to call for artillery fire to hit the hill.
+He was hospitalized for 11 months due to the wounds he suffered that night.

+Puckett was initially awarded a Distinguished Service Cross before it was upgraded to a Medal of Honor in 2021.
+Pollock and Walls received the Silver Star for gallantry.

 After Korea

 Following the Korean War, Puckett served over two years in the U.S. Army Infantry School Ranger Department as commander of the Mountain Ranger Division.
 As the first Ranger Advisor in the U.S. Army Mission to Colombia, he planned and established the Colombian Army Escuela de Lanceros (Ranger School).
 Later, he commanded "B" and "C" teams in the 10th Special Forces Group in Germany.
-In 1967, Puckett, then a Lieutenant Colonel, commanded the 2d Battalion, 502d Infantry (Airborne) of the 101st Airborne Division in Vietnam.
+In 1967, Puckett, then a Lieutenant Colonel, commanded the 2nd Battalion, 502nd Infantry Regiment (United States) of the 101st Airborne Division in Vietnam.
 He was awarded a second Distinguished Service Cross for heroic leadership in August 1967.
+During a firefight near Đức Phổ, South Vietnam, he exposed himself to intense enemy fire and rallied his undermanned unit to defeat Viet Cong forces.